 But now I've realized that they simply weren't equipped to help me.
 Perhaps they were too close to the situation and were dealing with their own grief.
 Perhaps they had their own life struggles that didn't allow them the extra energy to support me.

-I have become very particular who I spend my time with and my energy on.
+I have become very particular who I spend my time with and who I spend my energy on.
 While I don't expect people to sit and listen to me cry or feel sorry for me, I do like to be with people who lift me up.
 Goodness know that being in the company of those who pull you down is exhausting.
-Any relationship is based on a two-way communication so sometimes you offer support to someone else and then when you need someone to talk to, they are there for you.

-The only way to find a good fit, is to try different groups.
-You will notice the vibe right away.
 If you are involved in online groups, check out past posts and images and see how you feel about them.
 I truly believe our feelings of pain and loss need to be validated, but repeatedly discussing the pain is not helpful for healing.
-The same goes for those things which we cannot change.

 Look for those groups that offer heartfelt advice and suggestions to take baby steps on your journey through grief.
 Are there people in those groups that have shared words that resonate with you?